Ride safe. Ride smart.

-JUMP bikes have powerful brakes so test them out at slow speeds early on in your ride.
+Get comfortable with the brakes on your JUMP bike at slow speeds early on in your ride.
 Always brake early, gradually, and use both brakes at the same time – especially when going down hill.
 Use the front brake gently.

 Follow Traffic Laws.

 Basic rules of the road.
 Always yield to pedestrians, ride in the direction of traffic, and make sure to stop at both red lights, and stop signs.